The early values Charlie’s children got from Charlie were the value of thrift, duty, hard work, and simplicity.

 - Doubt-Avoidance Tendency

-- Men have evolved to make decisions quickly from a survival standpoint; however, this leads to a lot of time spent making totally wrong decisions.
+- Men have evolved to make decisions quickly from a survival standpoint; however, this leads to a lot of time spent making totally wrong decisions because we are trying to reach a conclusion faster.

 - Inconsistency-Avoidance Tendency